chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 After installation add shortcode [contact] on a page or use the widget to display your form.

 = Settingspage =
-Via Settings > VSCF you can:

-* Change admin email address
-* Keep form submissions and settings when uninstalling plugin
-* Activate the listing of form submissions in your dashboard
-* Disable subject field
-* Activate confirmation email to sender
-* Activate a privacy consent checkbox on form
-* Disable collection of IP address
-* Activate form anchor (scroll back to form position after submit)
-* Change form labels and messages
+You can personalize your form via the settingspage.
+This page can be found via Settings > VSCF.

 Settings and labels can be overridden when using the relevant (shortcode) attributes below.

 This can be useful when having multiple contact forms on your website.

 = Shortcode attributes =
-You can add attributes to the shortcode mentioned above.
+You can also personalize your form by adding attributes to the shortcode mentioned above.

 Misc: